IvyArbor/RightAtSchool/README.md

-# Data-Warehouse-MVP
+# Data-Warehouse
-This repository contains code relating to the data warehouse MVP for RightAtSchool.
+This repository contains code relating to the data warehouse for RightAtSchool.

 ## Requirements